 It’s common to see drunk people on late evenings in the city centers.
-Swedes don’t look down at these people.
+Swedes don’t look down at those people.
 Being drunk at certain times is accepted through all classes in Sweden.

 When to drink in Sweden

 Usually it’s not only accepted to drink when you go out and meet friends on a preparty.
-You might even get comments if you chose to party without having a drink.
-Vad?!
+You might even get some comments if you chose to party without having a drink: Vad?!
 Ska du inte dricka ikväll?
-(What?!
-You’re not going to drink tonight?!)
-Is something you’re likely to hear from a friend who sees you drinking out of a small plastic soda bottle that does NOT smell like you blended it with alcohol.
+What?!
+You’re not going to drink tonight?! … is something you’re likely to hear from a friend who sees you drinking out of a small soda bottle that does NOT smell like you blended it with alcohol.

 Words from a Swede:

-The Swedes you meet on a daily basis often show a completely different side of themselves when being drunk.
+The Swedes you meet on a daily basis often show a completely different side of themselves in comparison to being drunk.
 Not necessarily in a bad way.
 The normally so shy and distant seeming Swedes suddenly dare raising their voices, express conflicting opinions and start using extrovert body language under the influence of alcohol.